myles-parfeniuk/stm32_APA102/README.md

 ## Running Examples
 The examples are compiled for an stm32l476RGT.

-If a stm32l476RGT is being used, from within stm32CubeIDE:
+**If a stm32l476RGT is being used:**

-`file->import`, then select `Existing Projects into Workspace`, then browse to the respective example folder and click next.
+From within stm32CubeIDE, click `file->import`, then select `Existing Projects into Workspace`, then browse to the respective example folder and click next.

-If you are not using an stm32l476RGT:
+**If you are not using an stm32l476RGT:**

 Follow the directions in the [Configuring A New Project](#configuring-a-new-project) then copy and paste the `main_cpp.cpp` of the respective example to `your_project/core/src` and `main_cpp.h` to `your_project/core/inc`.